Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Character

-The ancient Greeks developed the idea of character as something that one is by nature and those influences what one does and who we are.
+The ancient Greeks developed the idea of character as something that one is by nature and which influences what one does and who we are.
 Character was more or less a constant for them, and not amenable to change.
-The Christian change redeveloped the concept of character through its own early analysis of the virtues and vices of individuals.
+The Christian idea of change redeveloped the concept of character through its own early analysis of the virtues and vices of individuals.

 Children and Teens

-It’s very challenging to be a child or a teenager, despite the fact that society claims that these are the golden times of our lives.
+It can be very challenging to be a child or a teenager, despite society's claims that these are the golden times of our lives.

 Chronic Pain